flatironinstitute/CaImAn/README.md

     mamba create -n caiman python=3.11 pip vs2019_win-64 conda activate caiman

-Finally, you will use pip to install caiman's prerequisites and caiman itself:
+Finally, you will use pip to install Caiman's prerequisites and Caiman itself:
     pip install .

 This step may fail if the compiler is not correctly installed and is the most fragile part of this install route; reach out if you encounter issues.